darklordabc/Legends-of-Dota-Redux/README.md

   - All Random, everyone gets a random hero and random spells

 ###Starting a source1 server###
+ - You'll need to setup a source1 server, google it!
+ - You need the following installed
+  - addons/d2fixups
+  - addons/lod
+  - addons/sourcemod
+  - addons/sourcemod/plugins/ffa.smx (This can be found in sourcemod/plugins folder of the LegendsOfDota repo)
+  - addons/metamod
+  - addons/metamod.vdf
+ - The following goes into a batch file, place this match file into the same folder as srcds

     @echo off
     cls
     echo Protecting srcds from crashes...